-We build the options blocks around the preferences of our students.
-This makes meeting the deadline very important; those preferences that come in after the deadline may be too late to be considered in the process.
+Rather than selecting from pre-formed options blocks, we build the options blocks after students have made their preferences.
+This makes meeting the deadline very important for students; those preferences that come in after the deadline may be too late to be included in the process.